Red Hat OpenShift vs Porter

 Pros

-- + Enterprise support and compliance
+- + Enforce security policies and compliance out-of-the-box

 Cons